 In fact, there are many studies that prove the exact opposite!

 This does not mean that cold does not help reduce pain.
 The problem is that by reducing the pain we could also be extending the recovery process, which makes the pain last longer…

 I know, it’s hard to believe, especially since most professionals still prescribe ice.

-The primary reason is that inflammation helps heal.
+Experts believe the primary reason for this, is that inflammation helps to heal.

-This with the exception of autoimmune diseases, which generate inflammation without trying to heal anything.
-And even though in times of great pain cold compresses could help, even for those suffering from autoimmune diseases, cold can often be counterproductive.
+But those are examples of the body generating inflammation without trying to heal anything.
+And even though cold compresses can help reduce pain, sometimes even for those suffering from autoimmune diseases, cold can often be counterproductive.

 In addition, delaying the healing process involves a greater risk of re-damaging tissue.

-This does not mean that more inflammation than the body naturally produces is a good idea either … This brings us to the heat:
+This does not mean that more inflammation than the body naturally produces is a good idea either… Which brings us to heat.

 HEAT: HELPING TO HEAL AND CALM